frontenddogma/web-development-glossary/manuscript/k.md

 # K

 K-Meleon
 : A web browser for Microsoft Windows based on the Gecko layout engine.
-K-Meleon was first released in 2000. [†](#w-k-meleon) ℹ︎ [kmeleonbrowser.org](http://kmeleonbrowser.org/)
+K-Meleon was first released in 2000. [†](#w-k-meleon)

 K8s
 : → Kubernetes